seanthegeek/bluesky-infosec-feed/README.md

 The Flask app in executed as a `systemd` service to ensure that it runs on boot after the Redis service starts and is always restarted in the event of a crash.
 The Flask app is served by [`waitress`](https://flask.palletsprojects.com/en/stable/deploying/waitress/), which sits behind a NGINX reverse proxy.

-Everything runs on a Digital Ocean Droplet with 2 GB of RAM, 1 shared vCPU, and 50 GB of SSD storage for a cost of $12/month.
-Only 377 MB of RAM and 2.5 GB of storage is in use, so I probably could have gone with the smaller $6/month droplet.
+Everything runs on a Digital Ocean Droplet with 2 GB of RAM, 2 shared vCPU, and 50 GB of SSD storage for a cost of $12/month.
+Only 377 MB of RAM and 2.5 GB of storage is in use.
+I wish Digital Ocean had a cheaper  option with 2 vCPUs and less RAM.

 ## Pull Requests are welcome